 The regional flight to San Pedro Airport takes only 15 minutes.
 It is much more convenient but four times as expensive.

-Things to do in San Pedro and Ambergris Caye
+Things to do in Ambergris Caye and San Pedro, Belize

 San Pedro is a quiet beach town with a great atmosphere.
-The town has several beachfront restaurants and bars that are great places to relax and have a cold drink or a freshly caught meal during the day.
-After the sun sets,
+The town has several beachfront restaurants and bars that are great places to relax and have a cold drink or a freshly caught meal during the day or even after the sun sets.

 Swim with sharks at Hol Chan Marine Reserve and Shark Ray alley